Joselyne123/Gallery-application/README.md

 ## Project instruction
-to start using this app you can first clone it on github and user visual code for writing codes
+to start using this app you can first clone it on github and user visual code for writing codes.
 ## Technology used
 * Python3.6
 * Django